 I-195 District East Side Parcels:

-The next I-195 Commission meeting will take place on August 28th at 5 pm (315 Ironhorse Way, #101).
-The agenda includes a presentation by Biederman Redevelopment Ventures regarding park management for the riverside parks, currently under construction.
-Discussion of East Side parcels 2, 5, and 6 development is NOT on the agenda.
+On August 28th, the agenda included a presentation by Biederman Redevelopment Ventures regarding park management for the riverside parks, currently under construction.
+Discussion of East Side parcels 2, 5, and 6 development was NOT on the agenda.

 On May 9, the I-195 Commission hosted three developer presentations for Parcels 2, 5, and 6 on the East Side.
 Plans are available on the Commission’s website under the April 11 meeting.
 More info on the meeting here.
 Chairman Robert Davis invited the public to continue submitting comments through the summer as the Commission deliberates.
 At the June 21 Commission hearing, their consultant Utile will give a presentation on their assessment of the three proposals.